Discover Slovenia’s natural treasures, Venetian-style architecture, rolling hills and turquoise rivers

-A hidden treasure in Europe, did you know that Slovenia boasts colourful lakes and hidden caves, baroque facades mixed with 20th-century architecture, vast meadows and clean rivers?
+A hidden treasure in Europe, did you know that Slovenia boasts colourful lakes and hidden caves, baroque facades mixed with 20th-century architecture, vast meadows and clean rivers amongst its top attractions?
 There is an abundance to see and do for the active traveller, the culture lover or indeed anyone looking for a green oasis or health retreat.
 Whether you are looking for a singles holiday destination, a new ski resort, or a place to holiday with kids – Slovenia has something for everyone.
 So, here is a little taster of what this beautiful small country has to offer.
 These 5 top attractions count amongst our personal highlights:

 1. Lake Bled with Bled Castle

 Lake Bled is one of the most beautiful Alpine lakes in Europe, emerald green in colour, with a picture-postcard church on an islet and the striking medieval Bled Castle on a cliff top.
 The lake is surrounded by some of the highest peaks in the Julian Alps and Karawanks mountain ranges, and one of the most visited places in Slovenia thanks to its stunning natural beauty.
 A beautiful hiking path leads all the way around the lake, and walking along it through the woods, you are transported back into a fairytale land rather than just along a path.
-Don’t forget to try the traditional Bled cream cake in one of the many cafés in the village of Bled – a local speciality which has been copied throughout central Europe, but never quite as good as in Bled itself!
+Don’t forget to try the traditional Bled cream cake in one of the many cafés in the village of Bled – a local specialty which has been copied throughout central Europe, but never quite as good as in Bled itself!

 2. Postojna Caves